Amy Gutmann: Scholarly career

-Through her writings, Gutmann has consistently sought to bridge theory and policy to advance the core values of a civil democratic society: liberty, opportunity and mutual respect.
+Through her writings, Gutmann has sought to bridge theory and policy to advance the core values of a civil democratic society: liberty, opportunity and mutual respect.
 In a recent ranking of US political scientists in PhD-granting departments, she is ranked second-highest in citations among all political theorists, eighth-highest among all women political scientists, and has been cited more than any other political scientist at the University of Pennsylvania.

 Her first major contribution to political philosophy was her book Democratic Education (1987; revised 1999).
 The book addresses the central questions in the political theory of education: How should a democratic society make decisions about education?
 What should children be taught?
 How should citizens be educated?
 It was reviewed in Ethics as "the finest contribution to the literature on democratic education of the last seventy years" and fostered a revival of interest in the relationship between democracy and education.
 The book also takes on some contemporary scholarly debates: What is the appropriate response of democratic education to the challenge of multiculturalism?
 Should schools try to cultivate patriotic or cosmopolitan sentiments among students?

 Gutmann's second major contribution to political philosophy is a theory of deliberative democracy that she developed in collaboration with Harvard political scientist Dennis Thompson.
 Democracy and Disagreement (1996) calls for more reasoned and respectful argument in everyday politics.
 Deliberation can inform decision making through reasoned argument and develop society's collective capacity to pursue justice while finding mutually acceptable terms of social cooperation—even when disagreements persist.

 Democracy and Disagreement has been praised as an effective remedy for polarized politics and criticized as impractical, as evidenced in a collection of pro and con essays published in Deliberative Politics, edited by Stephen Macedo.
 Defenders argue that more and better political deliberation can help all citizens.
 In her work Gutmann has applied the ideas of deliberative democracy to the US electoral process, President Barack Obama's Commission for the Study of Bioethical Issues, the South African Truth and Reconciliation Commission, and healthcare organization in the United Kingdom.
+In a critical review of the book, Peter Berkowitz wrote that the theory is "not realistic enough...
+It does not reckon with the forces in a free society that both stir and stupefy the passions of democratic citizens.
+It is not true that all good things flow from, or are compatible with, the people's rule."